Icinga/icinga2/INSTALL.md

 - `ICINGA2_SYSCONFIGFILE`: Where to put the config file the initscript/systemd pulls it's dirs from;
   defaults to `CMAKE_INSTALL_PREFIX/etc/sysconfig/icinga2`
 - `CMAKE_INSTALL_LOCALSTATEDIR`: The state directory; defaults to `CMAKE_INSTALL_PREFIX/var`
-- `ICINGA2_PLUGINDIR`: The path for the Monitoring Plugins project binaries; defaults to `/usr/lib/nagios/plugins`

 **Build Optimization**
 - `ICINGA2_UNITY_BUILD`: Whether to perform a unity build; defaults to `ON`